 Protein Sparing Modified Fasts (PSMF)

-Some call this lowER fat, higher protein diet a “Protein Sparing Modified Fast” or PSMF.
+Some call this lowER fat, highER protein diet a “Protein Sparing Modified Fast” or PSMF.
+I don’t care for this name since it’s not a ‘fast’, but I’ll use the acronym PSMF for simplicity.

 The diet I followed is high protein, lowER fat, and lowER calories.
-However, a lot of the PSMF designed diets are in the 800 – 1,000 calorie range, mine was not.
-Oh yeah, and there aren’t many (any?) who are doing PSMF, eating only animal-based foods.
+However, a lot of the PSMF designed diets are in the 800 – 1,000 calorie range, my daily calorie average was around 1800.

-For the rest of the post I’m calling it a PSMF – just understand it’s not a ‘fast’, it’s calorie, fat, carb restricted diet.
-And don’t credit me with naming it. :)
+For the rest of the post I’m calling it my experiment a PSMF to simply things, just understand it’s not a true ‘fast’, it is a calorie, fat, carb restricted diet.
+And please don’t credit me with naming it. :)

 You can read the summary of my Full-Carnivore experience, “I Believe in Meat“..
 In short, I loved it but … didn’t see the body re-composition results I wanted.
 In four months, I’d lost 1-2 lbs, and seen a slight change in re-composition.
 I wanted more…